data2intelligence/data_significance/README.md

 5, gsl-2.6: https://ftp.gnu.org/gnu/gsl  (please don't use other versions, such as 2.7)

 Install:
-python setup.py install
+python3 setup.py install

 Test:
-python -m unittest tests.regression
+python3 -m unittest tests.regression

 Usage:
 Call the regression function in python code as follows: